akash4797/secure-encryption-decyrption-app/README.md

 A key management module should be defined. -> generateJWT function is defined in utils/auth.ts

 Feature 6:
-Users can post/view using encryption and decryption.
+Users can post/view using encryption and decryption. -> EncryptionAndDecryption function is defined in utils/EncryptionAndDepcryption.ts

 Feature 7:
 Every major piece of information in the database should be encrypted.
 Le. if an attacker has access to the database, unable to retrieve any data. -> Check Database Encryption.